travisseymour/EPICpyDocs/docs/epicpy_development_setup.md

 - [x] 10.15 Catalina
 - [ ] 11 Big Sur
-- [ ] 12 Monteray
+- [ ] 12 Monterey

 Most recent MacOS distributions come with Python 3 already installed, so you probably already have Python.
 However, you will need to make sure you build your virtual environment below using Python 3.10.
 In particular, adjust the path of the `python3 -m venv venv` command below so that it points to the correct version of Python (or use your own method to create the proper virtual environment).
 If you need help managing and locating various versions of Python, see this section: [Installing Python With PyEnv](installing_python_with_pyenv.md).

 #### Install Prerequisites

 You will need to install the XCode commandline build utilities.
 A super easy way to do this is to just install the Homebrew package manager.
 You may have already done this, if not see the section on [Installing a Package Manager](installing_a_package_manager.md).
-Another approach is to install XCode (it's a 10GB dowload, and you'll need an additional 10GB of space to install it) from the Apple Store and then use XCode to install the commandline utilities.
+Another approach is to install XCode (it's a 10GB download, and you'll need an additional 10GB of space to install it) from the Apple Store and then use XCode to install the commandline utilities.
 This is challenging if you don't have the latest version of MacOS, as the version of XCode in the Apple Store may not be installable.
 Generally, I strongly recommend [installing Homebrew](installing_a_package_manager.md); not only does it install the build tools you need, but it's much faster than installing XCode, will install on any version of MacOS.
 Besides, having Homebrew is super useful anyway.
 If you already have XCode installed, you may be good to go.

 #### Retrieve Source Files from GitHub